The Last Prophecy - The Cathar Prophecy of 2021

 Choosing to steal your way through life is starting down a slippery slope that quickly accelerates.

-Society overall has rejected violence so that life is based of fairness and justice rather than muscle power, the law of the jungle.
-Physical intimidation also empowers despite the lack of actual violence.
+Society overall has rejected violence so that life is based of fairness and justice rather than the law of the jungle.

+Physical intimidation is also a way of getting what you are not entitled to, despite the lack of actual violence.
 Violence and intimidation give a person the power to obtain what they would not otherwise get.
-It is effective stealing from others just like theft, but with significant suffering resulting.
+It is effectively stealing from others just like theft, but with significant suffering resulting.

 Peter Was the Christ